 · the reciprocity of the relationship between the person and the dog;

 · the welfare of the animal;

 · the issues of social recognition of the work done by dogs, whether by the public or the authorities.

-All guide dogs, service dogs and mediation dogs are referred to as personal assistance dogs.
+All guide dogs, assistance dogs and assisted activities dogs are referred to as helping dogs.